What makes you experts?

 Can I buy travel insurance through you?

 In most cases, yes.
-We can offer comprehensive travel insurance to Canadian residents through RBC Insurance.
-For residents of the USA and other countries, the options get a little more complicated owing to peculiarities of the insurance business.
-But the bottom line is that we can almost always help you find a travel insurance solution.
+We can offer comprehensive travel insurance to Canadian residents through Manulife Insurance, and for US residents through Seven Corners.
+There are some peculiarities and limitations to what we can provide depending on where you live and how much you want to insure, however the bottom line is that we can almost always help you find a travel insurance solution.
 Regardless of where you obtain insurance, the most important thing is that you’re covered.

 Do I need shots or inoculations?